icanhazstring/phpunit-trump-extension/README.md

 # Phpunit Trump Extension

 The "Trump Extension" will act as if there are no tests.
-This is because if you don't have tests, there is not possibility they could fail right?
+This is because if you don't have tests, they can't fail right?

 ## Installation